robotpy/robotpy-docs/guide/simulator.rst

    easier than it sounds!).
 Helper functions are provided to calculate robot position for common drivetrain types (see below for details).
-There are physics examples provided in the `RobotPy Examples Repository <https://github.com/robotpy/examples>`_ for each supported drivetrain type.
+There are physics examples provided in the `RobotPy Examples Repository <https://github.com/robotpy/examples>`_ for each supported drivetrain type, and the PyFRC Physics API documentation is `here <https://robotpy.readthedocs.io/projects/pyfrc/en/stable/physics.html>`_.

 ..
 Adding custom tooltips to motors/sensors (doesn't work in 2015!)